dwyl/learn-aws-lambda/README.md

 ### Ephemeral

-No access to a filesystem or memory persistance (e.g. on-instance Redis) so you cannot store data or the result of an opperation locally.
+No access to a filesystem or memory persistance (e.g. on-instance Redis) so you cannot store data or the result of an opperation *locally*.
+This is resolved by having low-latency access to AWS S3
+and *other* AWS Datastores ()
-This is resolved by having low-latency access to AWS S3 but there's an important (and potentially *expensive*) catch: S3 PUT/POST/GET requests are **NOT** Free!
+but there's an
+important (and potentially *expensive*) catch: S3 PUT/POST/GET requests are **NOT** Free!
 While per-run costs on Lambda are tiny, if you GET and PUT something to S3 on each execution cycle you could rack up the bill!